 - Environmental factors: If your child has easy access to junk food, few opportunities for physical activities and consuming high-calorie foods could be the reason.

 - Behavioural Factors: Spending a lot of time in front of the television or mobile phones and eating huge portions of junk food and involving less in physical activities.

 - Medications: If your child is under medications like steroids, antidepressants and more.

 - Genetics: If the parents are obese, there are high chances that the child will be obese, however, genes necessarily do not determine the child’s destiny but one should take care from an early stage.

 Factors that contribute to childhood obesity

-Childhood obesity is one of the rising concerns in today’s time.
+Obesity in children is one of the rising concerns in today’s time.
 While lifestyle is the prime reason for this one, there can be other factors too.
-There are 3 main factors that may cause childhood obesity.
+There are 3 main factors that may cause child obesity.
 We list them down for you.

 1) Lack of Physical Activity/Sedentary Lifestyle

 Our children are moving towards an inactive lifestyle that is making very easy for them to put on weight.
-In this case, parents are supposed to play the key role.
+In this case, parents are supposed to play a key role.

 It is advised that they take proper care to incorporate more outdoor activities in their children’s lives and make them use phones/tablets in a certain limit.
 So keep those video games at bay and ask your kids to enjoy the sun during the day!